Opportunities for Engagement

 >>> Resource library

-The office of student involvement provides coordination and advising for the student Homecoming committee.
+The office of student engagement provides coordination and advising for the student Homecoming committee.
 Committee members plan a series of student-focused events and activities for the week leading up to Homecoming in the fall semester and work closely with alumni relations to ensure a well-coordinated program.

 There are currently nearly 60 student organizations and activities that are listed as opportunities for involvement for Bluffton University students.
 These groups and activities can be categorized into three areas; student organizations, department activities and performance groups.